Alluxio/alluxio/docs/en/administration/Troubleshooting.md

 ## Master Internal Monitoring

 Alluxio master periodically checks its resource usage, including CPU and memory usage, and several internal data structures that are performance critical.
-This interval is configured by `alluxio.master.throttle.heartbeat.interval` (defaults to 3 seconds).
+This interval is configured by `alluxio.coordinator.throttle.heartbeat.interval` (defaults to 3 seconds).
 On every sampling point in time (PIT), Alluxio master takes a snapshot of its resource usage.
 A continuous number of PIT snapshots
-(number configured by alluxio.master.throttle.observed.pit.number, defaults to 3) will be saved and used to generate the aggregated resource usage which is used to decide the system status.
+(number configured by alluxio.coordinator.throttle.observed.pit.number, defaults to 3) will be saved and used to generate the aggregated resource usage which is used to decide the system status.

 Each PIT includes the following metrics.